Book Sistine Chapel Tickets and Tours | Vatican Museums

 Sistine Chapel - Home To Michelangelo's The Last Judgement

-The Sistine Chapel is situated in the Apostolic Palace, the official residence of the Pope.
+The Sistine Chapel, situated in the Apostolic Palace, is the official residence of the Pope.
 Access to the Sistine Chapel is included with your Vatican Museum tickets.
 When you visit the Vatican Museums and its 54 galleries, the Sistine Chapel will notably be the last room you visit.

 Sistine Chapel Highlights

 The frescoes on the ceiling of the Sistine Chapel were painted by Michelangelo between 1508 and 1512 under the commission of Pope Julius II.
 Originally painted as golden stars on a blue sky, Michelangelo worked on the ceiling to convert it into one of the most famous works of art in the world.
 Michelangelo commenced the enormous undertaking after he built himself a scaffold to reach the ceiling of the Sistine Chapel.
 Over 40 scenes were painted onto the ceiling in the span of 4 years depicting nine stories of Genesis, ancestors of Jesus, the twelve Prophets, and Sibyls, as well as the salvation of the people of Israel.

 The Last Judgement is probably the most famous single work of art in the Sistine Chapel.
 Covering the entire wall behind the altar, The Last Judgement was painted by Michelangelo from 1535 to 1541.
 The Last Judgement depicts the second coming of Christ on the Day of Judgment and is based on the 20th chapter of the Revelation of John.
 A heroic image of Jesus occupies the center of the wall with saints and prophets surrounding him.
 Common folk has been painted at the bottom of the wall.
 The painting is one of a kind in terms of its symbolism and size and has to be seen in person to truly feel its glory.